rl-institut/django-simba/README.md

 ## Loading a SQL dump

 A database dump can be used to fill the database.
 In your terminal navigate to the dump file ending with sql.
-If it is a text based dump us.
-For some reason specifying the host seems to be needed on my machine.
-This has something to do how authentification seems to work.
+If it is a text based dump use
 ```bash
 psql -U YourProjectuser -h 127.0.0.1 YourDBName < DumpFileName.sql;
 ```
+For some reason specifying the host seems to be needed on my machine.
+This has something to do how authentification seems to work.

 ## Docker install